Jason Vosler Player Props: Reds vs. Cubs

 - Vosler hit .265 with six doubles, a triple, four home runs and 11 walks.

-- Vosler drove in a run in nine of 36 games last season (25.0%), including three occasions when he drove in multiple runs (8.3%).
+- Vosler drove in a run in nine games last season out of 36 (25.0%), including multiple RBIs in 8.3% of those games (three times).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.